JasonHaley/agentcon-boston-workshop/labs/lab1/readme.md

 ```
         await self.search_service.upload_clauses(clauses, embeddings)
 ```
-This takes the clauses and those embeddings and does a batch update to the search index.
+This takes the clauses and embeddings and does a batch update to the search index.

 By this time, I"m sure you are getting impatient and want to get to the agent stuff right?
 Almost there - one last thing.

 ## Wire up Chainlit to test

-Now lets wire up the Chainlit UI logic and upload those sample files.
+Now lets wire up the Chainlit UI logic and upload the template contract PDF.

 1. Open the **main.py** file (in the **src** directory), and locate the comment `# TODO: Add document_processor import here` toward the top and replace it with:
 ```